 Let’s face it; some indulgence is unavoidable while you’re traveling.
 But if you treat every business trip like Mardi Gras, you’ll feel sluggish and find it harder to sleep.
 Plus, you’re likely to come home with a few extra pounds as a souvenir.

 To minimize the damage, start the trip off right and pack your own healthy snacks.
 Try to book a hotel near downtown, which will give you more options for eating out.
 Of course, you should always research food and water safety in your destination.
 Sometimes, apparently “healthy” foods like salads carry contamination risks.

 Know the way back to the hotel

 Getting lost in unfamiliar territory is no fun and could be dangerous.
 When you check in to your hotel, ask for a map and a hotel business card.
 The map will help you find your way around, and if all else fails, you can give the business card to a cab or Uber driver to get back to the hotel.

 We hope these international travel tips make your next business trip something to look forward instead of something to dread.
 And remember, RushMyPassport specializes in helping business travelers get the documents they need to get where they need to go when they need to be there.
-We can expedite your passport application so that it gets processed in as little as one business day, with no need to add a passport agency visit to your busy schedule!
+We can expedite your passport application so that it gets processed, with passport renewals as quickly as one week!

 If you need a passport in a hurry, check out our services and get started with our easy application process.
 We’d love to help!